Wang-Landau sampling: a criterion for halting the simulations: Results

 was satisfied in the course of the whole simulation of a modification factor, where again, $T_c(0)$ is the last temperature of the peak of the specific heat in the previous modification factor.

-In Fig.\ref{check_pol} we show the evolution of the temperature of the extremum of the specific heat of a polymer of $N=100$, beginning from $f_{16}$.
-In the lower panel the checking parameter $\varepsilon$ of the same simulation is displayed.
-The dotted lines are the continuation of the simulation for one extra modification factor.
-Now $f_{final}$ varies from $f_{17}$ to $f_{20}$ for $L=40$ and from $f_{22}$ to $f_{26}$ for $L=150$, for example.
+In Fig.\ref{check_pol} we show the evolution of the temperature of the peak of the specific heat of a polymer of $N=90$, beginning from $f_{10}$.
+In the lower panel the logarithm of the checking parameter $\varepsilon$ of the same simulation is displayed.
+The simulations were started from constructed ground state configurations\cite{ground}.

-In Table \ref{table3} we show the mean order of the final modification factor for each polymer size.
+In Fig \ref{f_final_pol} we show the mean order of the final modification factor for each polymer size.
 One can see that unlike the two-dimensional Ising model, in this case the order of the final modification factor increases with increasing polymer sizes.
-Adopting the proposed criterion for halting the simulations garantees that each particular run proceeds up to the real stabilization of the results.
+Adopting the proposed criterion for halting the simulations ensures that each particular run proceeds up to the real stabilization of the results.

-In Fig. \ref{cv1} we show the specific heat per monomer of the homopolymer for several chain sizes.
-The simulations were started from constructed ground state configurations\cite{ground}.

-In both examples of models discussed here we have obtained good results by adopting $limit=10^{-4}$, but when applying the method to more elaborate models, such as the HP model of protein folding\cite{hp1,hp2} or continuous (off-lattice) models of polymers\cite{wust,binder} one should always observe the evolution of the canonical average for each new case, not excluding the possibility of adopting a more stringent parameter, such as $limit=5\times10^{-5}$, if the convergence is shown to be more unstable.
+Often one faces difficulties in sampling conformations with lowest energies and reaching the flatness criterion.
+Many ingenious protocols of evolution of polymers have been proposed, e. g.
+Ref. \cite{wust}.
+The use of the criterion for halting the simulations developed in this work can enhance accuracy and save a lot of CPU time.